-I also write and teach about the political economy of development, political violence and repression, and qualitative and field research methods.
+I also write and teach about the political economy & development, political violence & repression, and qualitative & field research methods.
 I have been learning Arabic for ten years.
 I have studied and worked in Syria, Lebanon, Morocco, Egypt, and Tunisia.
 Outside of work I'm a volunteer citizenship tutor at the Arab American Association in Bay Ridge, Brooklyn, where I help candidates for naturalization prepare for the U.S. citizenship exam and improve their English language skills.

 Corwin Hall, Princeton University, Princeton, NJ 08450

 I’m a former journalist and videographer.
 I worked as a video production fellow at Democracy Now! and before that as a producer at Radio Open Source for NPR.
 I’m committed to writing and making media about my scholarly research for non-specialists – see my Writing & Video page for some examples.

 I’m a French/American New Jersey native (hence, “Chantal”) and I earned my BA from Brown University and my MA from Princeton.